Hesprs/Hesprs.github.io/Contents/articles/humanities/lovership/en.md

 Then let's talk about **early romance**.
 Especially in East Asian countries, school teachers and parents coined it to refer to the **lovership among students or juveniles**, regarding it can hamper students' academic excellence but **with no evidence**.
 Hēsperus gives a breakdown of this issue:

 - The **alienation of school role**: The school is a place for students to achieve **comprehensive development**, including **setting a correct value of love**.
-However, East Asian teachers and parents all have cold feet with cowardice when countering this issue, attempting to address it by prohibiting school lovership autocratically, which is **irresponsible** and **foolish**.
-The conceivable outcome is, that students become depressed in an oppressive atmosphere, somewhat freaky in their love values, and teachers and parents become insane with suppressing student lovership.
+However, East Asian teachers and parents all have cold feet with cowardice when countering this issue, attempting to address it by prohibiting school loverships autocratically, which is **irresponsible** and **foolish**.
+The conceivable outcome is, that students become depressed in an oppressive atmosphere, somewhat freaky in their love values, and teachers and parents turn insane with suppressing student loverships.
 The school is no longer an educational sanctuary that cultivates healthy, confident and optimistic youngsters, but a **detention factory** manufacturing glittery yet flawed machines.
 - The **alienation of lovership**: The abuse of love by students is responsible for this problem as well.
 However, it's not their fault.
 Commonly, all mammal has a rutting period.
 The genesis of it is the absence of a **correct love value**.
 Under the influence of modern media, it is easy for them to barely regard it as romance, intimation, youth, gorgeousness, the impulse of sex and so on, which is shortsighted.
 Consequently, students often fall into **flawed loverships**.
-Some of their lovership is based on **purely sexual attraction**, alienating the healing power of love to sexual satisfaction, or more radically, **volunteer prostitution**.
-To this, Hēsperus neither approves it nor vindicates it.
+Some of their loverships is based on **purely sexual attraction**, alienating the healing power of love to sexual satisfaction, or more radically, **volunteer prostitution**.
+To this, Hēsperus neither approves nor vindicates it.
 - Importance of **Liberated Lovership**: Hēsperus believes that a appropriate **value of love**, such as **Liberated Lovership** is the very solution for it.
 It is reasonable to believe that lovers in a genuine **Liberated Lovership** are fully rational because they can comprehend the essence of love and what they can virtually attain in a romance.
 They entrust their relationship to their communal comprehension and respect, rather than fragile sexual affection or lust.
 Although this hasn't been testified, schools and families cannot use this as a pretext to refuse a beneficial trial that enables lovership to be put to **positive use**.

 ---